d-collab/zipkin.net/README.md

 ### How to use it

-Zipkin's role is to receive ```Span``` information from different services, and assemble them for a nice display and making it queryable.
+Zipkin's role is to receive ```Span``` information from different services, and assemble them for a nice display, while making them queryable.
 To be considered the same trace, they need to share a Trace id.
 To have a proper hierarchical view, they need to use ParentId properly.

-Therefore this is extremely useful for distributed system, but in order for it to work, your system needs to carry some information forward across service calls.
+Therefore this is extremely useful for distributed system, but in order for it to work, your system needs to carry some information across service calls.

 For example,
 - if you use http to make Rpc calls, you'd like use extra http headers